LiorKogan/V1/README.md

 * _Aesthetics_ - the quality of patterns being visually appealing
 * _Declarative / Imperative_ - _[Declarative](https://en.wikipedia.org/wiki/Declarative_programming)_ languages describe patterns but do not specify how to match them. _[Imperative](https://en.wikipedia.org/wiki/Imperative_programming)_ languages describe patterns in terms of the steps required to match them on a given computational machine model (e.g., the [Gremlin Traversal Machine](https://arxiv.org/abs/1508.03843)).
 Languages may provide both declarative and imperative constructs.
 * _[Expressive power](https://en.wikipedia.org/wiki/Expressive_power_(computer_science))_ - the breadth of patterns that can be expressed.
-  Unless a pattern language (declarative or imperative) is Turing-complete, there would always be computable patterns that cannot be expressed.
+  Unless a pattern language (declarative or imperative) is Turing-complete, there will always be computable patterns that cannot be expressed.

 There are always tradeoffs, especially between _receptivity and productivity_ and _expressive power_.
 Quoting Perlis' 54th and 55th [epigrams of programming](https://en.wikipedia.org/wiki/Epigrams_on_Programming): _"Beware of the Turing tar-pit in which everything is possible but nothing of interest is easy."_ and _"A LISP programmer knows the value of everything, but the cost of nothing."_ Perlis' 93rd and 26th epigrams are also worth quoting here: _"When someone says, 'I want a programming language in which I need only say what I wish done,' give him a lollipop."_ and _"There will always be things we wish to say in our programs that in all known languages can only be said poorly."_ Though these epigrams refer to programming languages, they are equally valid for property graph query languages.